 Contact details of our Data Protection Officer:

 NHS England have appointed a Data Protection Officer (DPO).
-If you have any queries about this privacy notice or about how NHS England process personal data please contact our DPO at the address below.
+If you have any queries about this privacy notice or about how NHS England process personal data please contact our DPO by email or at the address below.

 Email: england.dpo@nhs.net with ““Smoking, Drinking and Drug Use among Young People in England Survey” in the email subject line